reasonwithoutrestraint/site/Original/Metaethical Overview.md

 ### Metaphysics: Naturalism vs Non-naturalism:

 Some ways to draw the naturalism - non-naturalism divide:
-- Natural facts are reductive.
-Non-natural facts are not. (this conflates reductionism and naturalism)
+- Reductive: naturalistic theories reduce the normative to the non-normative (not necessarily true)
+- Metaphysical: naturalistic facts have spatio-temporal properties, causal effects, etc.
-- Natural facts must be discovered a posteriori.
-Non-natural facts can be discovered a priori.
+- Epistemological: natural facts must be discovered a posteriori.
-- Natural facts have spatio-temporal properties.
-Non-natural facts do not.
-- Natural facts have causal powers.
-Non-natural facts do not.

 1. Naturalism:
     - Cons against analytic reductivism: